Have you ever been talked down to because of your choice of DJ equipment? Don’t worry, I already know the answer.

-Part of the reason that there is less difference these days between home, prosumer and full-on professional gear is the fact that there’s become little difference in the features.
+Part of the reason there’s little difference between home, prosumer and full-on professional gear these days, is the fact that there’s become little difference in the features.

 Beyond the Basics

 Some of the basic cornerstones of DJing, such as beatmatching and gain control, have been largely taken over by technology.
-Sync, auto gain, and the forgiving nature of digital hardware means that you hardly “need” to know how to do them now.
+Sync, auto gain, and the forgiving nature of digital mixing means that you hardly “need” them anymore.

-And DJs expect a lot out of their gear nowadays.
-Can you imagine buying an all-in-one controller in 2013 that doesn’t have a built-in audio interface or quality performance pads?
+And, DJs expect a lot out of their gear nowadays.
+Can you imagine buying an all-in-one controller today, that doesn’t have a built-in audio interface, or quality performance pads?
 Of course not… they all have that now.
 How about buying a belt-driven turntable to mix on?

 So, what do companies do in order to stay afloat?
 They add features.